layumi/Person_reID_baseline_pytorch/tutorial/README.md

 By [Zhedong Zheng](http://zdzheng.xyz/)

 This is a [University of Technology Sydney](https://www.uts.edu.au) computer vision practical, authored by Zhedong Zheng.
 The practical explores the basis of learning pedestrian features.
-In this practical, we will learn to build a simple person re-ID system step by step. **Any suggestion is welcomed.**
+In this practical, we will learn to build a simple person re-ID system step by step.
+(8 min read) :+1: **Any suggestion is welcomed.**

 ![](https://github.com/layumi/Person_reID_baseline_pytorch/blob/master/show.png)